Though it’s all a lot of fun and games, the folks at Maris Farms take their scaring seriously.

-Each admission ticket earns a station on the bus and 100 paintballs to fire while in the "destruction zone," fenced off from the rest of the farm by a huge metal gate, like the one in "Jurassic Park."
+Each admission tickets gets a station on the bus and 100 paintballs to fire while in the “destruction zone,” fenced off from the rest of the farm by a huge metal gate, like the one in “Jurassic Park.”

 The Monster Safari is one of three “haunts” at the farm, including “The Reaping,” which Maris refers to as “Creeps in the Corn.”
 The Reaping begins in one of the barns and takes visitors through several scare stations with “free roaming spooks,” as well as lighting effects and the farms vertigo tunnel.